 From airlines to hotels, most loyalty programs across the travel industry put together a list of blackout dates to make sure there is plenty of availability around holidays, peak travel times and other special events.
-Since demand is high during that time, airlines and hotels can rest assured that they’ll find enough paying customers to sell out rooms and seats – which means for loyalty rewards travelers like you and me, blackout dates can be a hassle, especially since they often fall on days when everyone else is most likely to also travel.
+Since demand is high during that time, airlines and hotels can rest assured that they’ll find enough paying customers to sell out rooms and seats – which means for loyalty rewards travelers, blackout dates can be a hassle, especially since they often fall on days when everyone else is most likely to also travel.

-But while I originally thought blackout dates might derail my vacation, a bit of research proved me wrong.
+But while you may think blackout dates might derail your vacation, a bit of research will prove you wrong.
 Here are two easy ways to get around blackout dates no matter where or when you travel.

 Unfortunately, the companion certificate was accompanied by blackout dates that limited travel to specific cities during peak travel times and special events.
 Companion certificates, for example, were not eligible on US Airways flights to Phoenix for Super Bowl 49.
 One way around such restrictions is flying to nearby airports and then driving into town for the big event.

 Say you’re interested in attending next year’s Kentucky Derby, but can’t find the option for a rewards flight to Louisville for that weekend.
 Rather than getting frustrated about blackout dates, use your miles and points to book a flight to nearby Lexington.
 From there, you can easily rent a car and make the two-hour drive to Louisville.
 As an added bonus, most airlines give you the opportunity to earn miles when you do business with one of their car rental partners.
 For example, American Airlines rewards AAdvantge members with 500 miles if they rent from Avis or Budget – two of their preferred car rental partners.

 Sign up for a Travel Rewards Credit Card